Muppets Most Wanted: Home media

 Muppets Most Wanted was released by Walt Disney Studios Home Entertainment on Blu-ray and DVD on August 12, 2014.
-The Blu-ray bonus features include three cuts of the film: the original theatrical cut (107 minutes), a truncated Statler and Waldorf cut (2 minutes), and an extended cut featuring 12 minutes of scenes not shown in the theatrical version (124 minutes).
+The Blu-ray bonus features include three cuts of the film: the original theatrical cut (106 minutes), a truncated Statler and Waldorf cut (2 minutes), and an extended cut featuring 12 minutes of scenes not shown in the theatrical version (124 minutes).
 Also included are a blooper reel, a featurette called "Rizzo's Biggest Fan," and a music video of "I'll Get You What You Want" featuring Bret McKenzie.

 Reception

 Box office

 Muppets Most Wanted grossed $51.2 million in North America, and $29.2 million in other countries, for a worldwide total of $80.4 million.
-The film earned $4.7 million on its opening day, and opened to number two in its first weekend, with $17 million, behind Divergent.
+The film earned $17 million and opened to number two in its first weekend, with $17 million, behind Divergent.
 Considering that pre-release tracking had forecast Muppets Most Wanted at opening with takings of more than $20 million, Walt Disney Studios Motion Pictures distribution chief Dave Hollis said the film's opening was "definitely disappointing".
 Hollis said there was never a comparison between the previous film and its sequel, since Thanksgiving is a concentrated time for family moviegoing.
-Other reasons cited for the film's failure can be contributed to the then-recent events that occurred in Crimea and Ukraine as a significant chunk of the film takes place in a Russian gulag and its over-reliance on marketing.
 In its second weekend, the film dropped to number three, grossing $11.3 million, leading to a better second weekend than its predecessor.
 In its third weekend, the film dropped to number five, grossing $5.1 million.
 In its fourth weekend, the film dropped to number nine, grossing $2.3 million.